MenxLi/pody/docs/pody-cli.md

 # Pody client utility

-Pody client CLI utility is a command-line tool that allows you to interact with the Pody API.
+Pody CLI is a command-line tool that allows you to interact with the Pody API from client side.
 The utility is written in Python and can be installed using `pip`:

 ```sh